Simplest Integrals for the Zeta Function and its Generalizations Valid in All $\mathbb{C}$: Abstract

 \section{Abstract}

-Using a different approach, we derive integral representations for the Riemann zeta function and its generalizations (the Hurwitz zeta, $\zeta(-k,b)$, the polylogarithm, $\mathrm{Li}_{-k}(e^m)$, and the Lerch transcendent, $\Phi(e^m,-k,b)$), that coincide with their Abel-Plana expressions.
-A slight variation of the approach leads to different formulae.
-We also present the relations between each of these functions and their partial sums.
-It allows one to figure, for example, the Taylor series expansion of $H_{-k}(n)$ about $n=0$ (when $k$ is a positive integer, we obtain a finite Taylor series, which is nothing but the Faulhaber formula).
-The method used requires evaluating the limit of $\Phi\left(e^{2\pi\ii\,x},-2k+1,n+1\right)+\pi\ii\,x\,\Phi\left(e^{2\pi\ii\,x},-2k,n+1\right)/k$ when $x$ goes to $0$, which in itself already makes for an interesting problem.
+A formula for the Riemann zeta function is obtained as an extension of the Faulhaber formula and, from there, formulae for its generalizations (the Hurwitz zeta, $\zeta(-k,b)$, the polylogarithm, $\mathrm{Li}_{-k}(e^z)$, and the Lerch transcendent, $\Phi(e^z,-k,b)$), are derived that coincide with their Abel-Plana expressions.
+It allows one to find, for example, the Taylor series expansion of $H_{-k}(n)$ about $n=0$ (when $k$ is a positive integer, a finite Taylor series is obtained, which is nothing but the Faulhaber formula).
+The used method requires evaluating the limit of $\Phi\left(e^{2\pi\ii\,x},-2k+1,n+1\right)+\pi\ii\,x\,\Phi\left(e^{2\pi\ii\,x},-2k,n+1\right)/k$ when $x$ goes to zero, which is an interesting problem in itself.